 - Payment to Brookhaven under our license agreement.
 We have agreed to pay Brookhaven a fee of \$100,000 in the year of NDA approval for CPP-109, \$250,000 in each of the second and third years following approval, and \$500,000 per year thereafter until the license agreement expires.
 We are also obligated to reimburse Brookhaven upon the filing of an NDA for CPP-109 and upon obtaining FDA regulatory approval to sell any licensed products for certain of their patent-related expenses.
-We believe that such obligation is approximately \$166,000 at March 31, 2010 and December 31, 2009.
+We believe that such obligation is approximately \$166,000 at June 30, 2010 and December 31, 2009.
 See "Dispute with Brookhaven" below. - Payment to Northwestern University under our license agreement.
 We have agreed to pay Northwestern an upfront fee of \$35,000, reimbursement of approximately \$33,000 in expenses, and certain milestone payments in future years relating to clinical development activities with respect to CPP-115 or payable upon passage of time, and royalties on any products resulting from the license agreement.
-At March 31, 2010, we had paid \$43,218 of this amount, and had accrued license fees of \$40,905 in the accompanying condensed balance sheet. - Payments for drug development, non-clinical and clinical studies.
-We estimate that we will pay various consultants, drug manufacturers, and other vendors approximately \$830,000, in connection with our drug development work, including clinical and non-clinical studies, data analysis and the preparation of material necessary for the filing of NDA's with the FDA.
-At March 31, 2010, we have paid approximately \$132,000 of this amount, \$34,000 of which had been advanced and as such have been included in prepaid expenses.
-In addition, at March 31, 2010, we had accrued expenses of approximately \$95,000 in the accompanying condensed balance sheet related to these contracts. - Employment agreements.
-We have an employment agreement with our Chief Executive Officer that requires us to make base salary payments of approximately \$358,000 per annum.

-• Leases for office space.
+At June 30, 2010, we had paid \$43,218 of this amount, and had accrued license fees of \$46,322 in the accompanying condensed balance sheet. - Payments for drug development, non-clinical and clinical studies.
+We currently estimate that we will pay various consultants, drug manufacturers, and other vendors approximately \$965,000, in connection with our drug development work, including clinical and non-clinical studies, data analysis and the preparation of material necessary for the filing of NDA's with the FDA.
+At June 30, 2010, we have paid approximately \$625,000 of this amount, \$114,000 of which had been advanced and as such have been included in prepaid expenses.
+In addition, at June 30, 2010, we had approximately \$85,000 in accounts payable and \$78,000 in accrued expenses in the accompanying condensed balance sheet related to these contracts. - Employment agreements.
+We have an employment agreement with our Chief Executive Officer that requires us to make base salary payments of approximately \$358,000 per annum. - Leases for office space.
 We have entered into lease agreements for our office space that require payments of approximately \$6,000 per month.